 Two of the most popular herbs in the spice rack, thyme and oregano are both staple herbs in Mediterranean cooking.
 They both originated in that part of the world and feature heavily in the local cuisines.
-Another similarity between the two herbs is that they are both members of the mint family, which means that they have a lot in common in terms of flavor and pungency.
-Whether you are a novice cook or have lots of experience in the kitchen, you may have questions about these herbs.
-Are there differences in flavor?
+Another similarity between the two herbs is that they are both members of the mint family, meaning they have much in common regarding flavor and pungency.
+But are there differences in flavor?
 Do they look the same?
-We will answer those questions and more below in this edition of SPICEography Showdown.
+Do you use them in different ways?
+Let’s compare these two herbs.

 Do oregano and thyme differ in flavor?

-There are many varieties or thyme, some with notes of lemon or mint.
+There are many varieties of thyme, some with notes of lemon or mint.
 There are even varieties that have notes of caraway.
-When it comes to the most common varieties, the flavor is pungent with a delicate green element.
+When it comes to the most common varieties, the flavor is pungent with a delicate green, grassy element.
 There are also hints of its mint heritage along with clear woodsy notes.
-Thyme imparts its pungent aroma along with its woodsy notes when used to flavor tomato sauces and meats.
+Thyme imparts its pungent aroma and woodsy notes when used to flavor tomato sauces and meats.
 In addition, it works as an excellent complement to other common herbs like marjoram and oregano.

-In comparison to thyme, oregano is far more pungent, with strong lemon and floral notes.
-There are also earthy notes and a mild peppery edge that shows up well in tomato-based dishes.
-Oregano works well with other common herbs from the mint family like marjoram and basil.
+In comparison, oregano is far more pungent, with strong lemon and floral notes.
+There are also earthy notes and a mild peppery edge that work terrifically in tomato-based dishes.
+Oregano also works well with other common herbs from the mint family, like marjoram and basil.

 Can you use oregano in place of thyme and vice versa?